jbeuckm/ArView-Example-App/README.md

 This app demonstrates use of the [ArView widget](https://github.com/jbeuckm/ArView).

+This example loads a Google Places list of POIs near Minneapolis or San Francisco (device or simulator respectively).

 To run the example app, you need to replace the Google Places API Key with your key.

 1. Head over to [Google's API Console](https://code.google.com/apis/console/) and create a new App.
 Enable the Places API and copy your new API key.